craigdickerson725/really-deep-photography/README.md

 - **Cart:** Accessible from the navigation bar, the cart offers users a clear overview of selected items, with options to adjust quantities or remove items.
 - **Checkout:** A simple checkout process integrated with Stripe provides a secure and efficient way to complete purchases.
 - **About and Contact:** These pages provide additional information about the business and a means for users to reach out directly.
+- **FAQ:** An FAQ page will provide customers with answers for the most common questions that they may have.
 - **Navbar:** The navbar itself uses clear, recognizable icons (like a cart icon) and is fully responsive, making it easy to navigate on both mobile and desktop devices.
 A user authentication option is available on the navbar, offering a quick login/logout functionality, and an "Admin" link appears for authorized users in the admin group, streamlining access to site management features.

 ### Visual Design